 OPT FOR TULUM BEACH IF:

-you are planning on spending your days relaxing on the beach
+you intend to spend your days unwinding on the beach

 OPT FOR TULUM TOWN IF:

-you are planning on doing day trips like exploring nearby Mayan ruins, Cenotes and nature reserves
+you intend to take day trips to visit nearby Mayan ruins, Cenotes, and nature reserves

-you like good deals and want to save some money
+you appreciate good bargains and aim to save money

-Now that you've got a better idea of where to stay in Tulum, let's find out what are the best things to do.
+Now that you've got a better idea of where to stay in Tulum, let's find out what the best things to do are.

 Explore The Tulum Ruins

-You don't need an organized tour to get to the ruins, you can either get there by cab, by bicycle or even walking (make sure you bring plenty of water).
-This archaeological Mayan site dates back to the13th Century and some of the most famous structures that you'll be able to visit include the Castillo, a castle perched on the cliff edge that was once a watchtower, and the well-preserved Temple of the Frescoes.
+You don't need an organized tour to get to the ruins; you can get there either by cab, by bicycle or even on foot (make sure you bring plenty of water).
+This archaeological Mayan site dates back to the the13th Century, and some of the most famous structures that you'll be able to visit include the Castillo, a castle perched on the cliff edge that was once a watchtower, and the well-preserved Temple of the Frescoes.
 The ruins are contained in what is a nature reserve.
-Right before you enter if you wish you can hire the services of a guide.
+Right before you enter, if you wish, you can hire the services of a guide.

 The Beach At The Tulum Ruins